 Dramatic improvements in issues, disruptions, delivery performance, and costs

-Adoption of APT-SCIM to digitalize the work management processes with supply chain partners enabled the manufacturer to gain control over its issue reporting and resolution process.
+Adoption of Supply Chain Work Management to digitalize the work management processes with supply chain partners enabled the manufacturer to gain control over its issue reporting and resolution process.

-By adding structure, digitalizing the issue management process, and enabling better visibility both internally and with supply chain partners, they achieved a 65% reduction in resolution time and a 35% reduction in incidents.
+By adding structure, digitalizing the incident management process, and enabling better visibility both internally and with supply chain partners, they achieved a 65% reduction in resolution time and a 35% reduction in incidents.

 By investing into the digitalization of supply chain issues, upskilling their cross-functional internal and supply chain partner teams, and consistently leveraging the data for continuous Six Sigma process improvement, they were able to achieve 97% reduction in manufacturing disruptions and 82% improvement in delivery performance.